 There are three options for flying to West Lafayette, IN – all with pros and cons:

-Purdue's on campus airport (LAF): Book with American Airlines or United and fly directly to campus!
-Note all flights into LAF connect through Chicago O'Hare and involve a very small plane for the short flight from O'Hare to West Lafayette.
+Purdue's on campus airport (LAF): United Airlines now operates a regional jet to Purdue's campus airport (LAF) every day!
+Note all flights into LAF connect through Chicago O'Hare (ORD).
 Pro: Fly directly into Purdue.
 No need to rent a car (take a Lyft or Uber for 2 mile ride to campus).
-Con: Have to connect through O'Hare.
-10-seater plane to LAF.
+If you want a rental car, there is an Enterprise office at Purdue's airport.
+Con: Have to connect through O'Hare and United is the only airline that serves LAF.

 Indianapolis airport (IND): It is a 1 hr 15 min drive from IND to Purdue's campus.
 Renting a car at the IND airport is very easy, or you can take a shuttle.
 Pro: IND is an excellent and easy airport.
 Con: Have to rent a car or take shuttle.
 Can't always get a direct flight to IND.

 Chicago O'Hare airport (ORD): It is a 2 hr 15 min drive from ORD to Purdue's campus.
 Rent a car or take a shuttle.
 Pro: Easy to get a direct flight to ORD.
-Con: A far ride to Purdue and ORD is a pain.
+Con: A far ride to Purdue and traffic through Chicago is unpredictable.

-Purdue maintains a list of recommended shuttle services and other tips for getting to Purdue.
+Purdue maintains a list of other tips for getting to Purdue's West Lafayette campus.

 We have some funds available for presenting authors who could not otherwise attend the conference without travel assistance.
 We will make decisions about travel funds after abstracts have been accepted.
 Our tentative plan is to cover the hotel costs in the Purdue Union hotel for those awarded travel funds.